makrai/notes/jackendoff90-sem-struct.md

           * independent of the channels that individuate and localize objects
 * My conclusion is that GO and INCH are two independent functions of CS
   * three criteria ... to determine which function is being encoded
     1. If the verb in question appears with a range of Path-prepositions --> GO
-  2. If the verb in question appears in an Extent sense  --> GO (Recall that EXT is a featural variant of GO.)
+    2. If the verb in question appears in an Extent sense  --> GO (Recall that EXT is a featural variant of GO)
     3. If the verb [has two senses] related by the inchoative relation --> INCH
       * etc. in chapter 6
       * when modified by a durative expression

 ## 5.4 Kinds of Conceptual Clause Modification

 * a partial taxonomy of functions that convert a State or Event into a restrictive modifier of another State or Event
-  * syntactically most transparent ... as subordinating conjunctions that turn sentences into restrictive modifiers
+  * syntactically most transparent ... as subordinating conjunctions
+    * turn sentences into restrictive modifiers
 1. means, How?
   * John got into the room by coming through the window
   * `BY`